active-interest/seo-ultimate/readme.txt

 * Feature: Added a "Silo Linking" mode to Deeplink Juggernaut that lets you confine autolinks to posts of the same category (or tag/term)

 = Version 6.1 (June 23, 2011) =
-* Feature: Added an option to insert the `rel="nofollow"` attribute into all masked links
+* Feature: Link Mask Generator now lets you add the `rel="nofollow"` attribute to all masked links
 * Bugfix: Fixed bug that caused some link masks to disappear when the post was saved
 * Bugfix: Fixed an issue with masking links with ampersands